for everything you need to know about strata...

 Insured amount

-• Replacement of the building
+• Replacement or rebuilding of the building if the building is destroyed

 • Removal of all debris